sonictk/Maya-devkit/README.md

 * [Windows](https://apps.exchange.autodesk.com/MAYA/en/Detail/Index?id=appstore.exchange.autodesk.com:autodeskmaya2016developerkit_windows64:en)

-### Boost for Alembic
+#### Boost for Alembic

-The Boost compressed files for Alembic is not posted on this repo due to its size is over the GitHub limit of 100Mb.
+The Boost compressed files for Alembic is not posted on this repo due to its size being over the GitHub limit of 100Mb.
 However you can download Boost 1.55.0 from [here](http://www.boost.org/users/history/version_1_55_0.html).

 The boost.zip file was located in devkit/Alembic/include/AlembicPrivate